kimsh02/memly/CONTRIBUTING.md

 # Contributing to Memly

-All contributions and feedback are welcome!
+All feedback, ideas, and contributions are welcome!